floraison/flor/doc/procedures/on.md

 # on

-Traps a signal by name
+Traps a signal by name.

 Turns
 ```